 In the event that allegations or charges are made against a staff member for misconduct with minors, the superintendent may contact the Child Protective Services central registry for evidence regarding whether the staff member is an adjudicated or admitted perpetrator of child abuse or neglect.
 Appropriate reports will also be made to law enforcement, the Office of the Superintendent of Public Instruction, and the student’s parents or guardians, as required by law.

+Nondisciplinary Dismissal

+Nonrepresented classified employees and certificated administrators may be subject to nondisciplinary dismissal for behaviors such as, but not limited to, refusal to provide proof of vaccination or refusal to obtain a medical or religious accommodation.
+The option to use nondisciplinary dismissal does not obligate the district to do so or in any way limit or prevent the district from pursuing other responses as determined by the superintendent or designee.

 Abuse and Sexual Misconduct The district will not enter into any contract that is contrary to law to suppress information about verbal or physical abuse or sexual misconduct by a present or former employee and will comply with all legal requirements regarding such misconduct.

 The district, or an individual acting on behalf of the district, shall not provide a recommendation of employment for a current or former employee, contractor, or agent that the district or individual acting on behalf of district knows or has probable cause to believe has engaged in sexual misconduct with a student or minor in violation of the law.
 District/school employees, contractors, and agents are also prohibited from providing a recommendation of employment to a current or former employee, contractor, or agent that the employees, contractors, or agents know or has probable cause to believe engaged in sexual misconduct with a student or minor in violation of the law.
 This does not prohibit the routine transmission of administrative or personnel files, but does prohibit doing more than that to help the current or former employee obtain new employment.